gonzaarcr/Fildem/README.md

 ## Running the program at startup

 If you manage to make the program work and want to have it running automatically at startup you can add an entry to `gnome-session-properties` with the name of the program and the path to execute it.

+## State of the Apps

+To see a list of apps that work check [the wiki](https://github.com/gonzaarcr/Fildem/wiki/Using#state-of-the-apps)